ngs-docs/2015-oct-nonmodel/s-data-analysis.rst

 in R.  In this case, I've provided one -- `chick.R
 <https://github.com/ngs-docs/2014-msu-rnaseq/blob/master/files/chick.R>`__.
-This script will load in two samples with two replicates, execute an MA plot, and provide a spreadsheet with differential expression information in it.
+This script will load in two samples with two replicates, execute an MA plot, do an MDS analysis/plot, and provide a spreadsheet with differential expression information in it.
 To download it, `click here
 <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/chick.R>`__.

 Links: